New state law tightens restrictions on sex offenders

 WEST FORK, Ark.
-(KNWA) — A new state law that goes into effect July 24 will tighten restrictions on sex offenders.
+(KFTA) — A new state law that goes into effect July 24 will tighten restrictions on sex offenders.

 Act 262 requires sex offenders who are moving to a new address or acquiring a new job to notify responsible parties within five days before settling.
 They’ll also be required to notify their previous city’s police before departure and their new city’s police within five days of arrival.